S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 1.7: Evaluate Agreements
+## Pattern 1.7: Evaluate And Evolve Agreements

-Regular review of agreements is an essential practice for a learning organization; continuously evolving the body of agreements, and eliminating waste:
+Regular review of agreements is an essential practice for a learning organization.

+Continuously evolve the body of agreements, and eliminate waste:

 -   adapt to changing context
--   integrate learning:
+-   integrate learning
+-   ensure all agreements have an appropriate review date

+---

+## Evaluate And Evolve Agreements (cont.)

+Evaluating agreements can be as simple as checking that it is still relevant, and there is no objection to keeping the agreement as it is.

+Agreements are often reviewed in *Governance Meetings*, however sometimes it's effective to schedule a dedicated session for reviewing an agreement.

+Adjust review frequency as necessary, review earlier if required.

+Elements of this process can also be used by individuals to evaluate decisions they make.

+---

+## Short Format for Evaluating Agreements

 -   _How has this agreement helped us?_
 -   _How can this agreement be improved?_
 -   _Is there any reason why not to continue with this agreement?_
+-   Agree on next review date

 ---

-## Evaluate Agreements (cont.)
+## Long Format For Evaluating Agreements

 ![left,fit](img/agreements/evaluate-agreements.png)

--   preparation
+Preparation:

 -   schedule review
 -   ensure necessary information is available

--   follow-up
+Follow-up:

 -   agree on next review date
 -   documentation / notification
 -   tracking tasks and decisions
 -   effects on related agreements

----

-## Evaluate Agreements (cont.)

--   evaluating agreements can be as simple as checking that it is still relevant, and there is no objection to keeping the agreement as it is
--   agreements are often reviewed in *Governance Meetings*
--   sometimes it's effective to schedule a dedicated session for reviewing an agreement
--   adjust review frequency as necessary
--   review earlier if required
--   elements of this process can also be used by individuals to evaluate decisions they make